crycode-de/ioBroker.discord/docs/en/README.md

 * Send messages, files, reactions (emojis), reply messages, or custom json-formated message contents
 * List server and channel members including member roles
 * Support for Discord slash commands to get and set state values
+* Support for user defined Discord slash commands to be handled by custom scripts
 * Support for [text2command] (has to be enabled for each `.message` state where it should be used)
 * Send, edit and delete messages, add and await message reactions using Scripts
 * Optional raw states to allow more flexibility in custom scripts